 After personally experiencing the powerful effects of counselling to challenge and change deep rooted issues from childhood that were affecting my life, it was a natural progression in my career to train as a counsellor/psychotherapist.

 I see the therapeutic journey as a series of challenges to face and conquer, with essential space and opportunity for reflection.
 In therapy, you have someone by your side whilst you do this, to help you and support you on your ongoing journey towards self-awareness and fulfilment on both an individual level and within relationships.

-Outside of work I love animals, creative hobbies and the outdoors, and can often be found climbing hills and mountains at the weekends.
+Outside of work I love animals, creative hobbies and the outdoors, and can often be found in the countryside climbing hills or walks along the beach at weekends.
 Nature has great healing properties.
 My choice of logo is influenced by my love of the outdoors and my approach to therapy!

 The nitty gritty - Professional qualifications

 There are various approaches to therapy and differing levels of qualification.

 I trained in Person-Centred Approach (PCA) at the University of Salford and am qualified to Level 7, holding a Post Graduate Diploma in Counselling and Psychotherapy.
 I have also trained in Cognitive Behavioural Therapy (CBT), Transactional Analysis (TA), Focus Oriented Therapy, Solution Focused Therapy, CAMS – Clinical Assessment and Management of Suicidality and Couples Counselling and am committed to Continuing Professional Development (CPD), regularly attending additional courses covering a wide range of issues and approaches.